Associate Professor of History

 Historian Elizabeth Todd-Breland explores how 20th-century societal shifts produced racialized political struggles for power, resources, and representation that remain key issues in current urban policy debates in Chicago and across the nation.

-Her current book project, “A Political Education: Black Politics and Education Reform in Post-Civil Rights Chicago,” analyzes changes in black politics, shifts in education organizing strategies, and the racial politics of education reform from the 1960s to the present.
+Her latest book, “A Political Education: Black Politics and Education Reform in Post-Civil Rights Chicago,” analyzes changes in black politics, shifts in education organizing strategies, and the racial politics of education reform from the 1960s to the present.